ErpNetDocs/webclient/layouts-and-views/guide/appbar-menu-options.md

 **7. Customize view <br>**
 Opens a settings panel that allows the user to choose which applications are displayed on the App-bar and to define their order.
 This lets each user personalize quick access to the applications they use most.

+> [!NOTE]
+> This option is available only for user with layout customization permissions.
+See article [Permissions and dependencies](https://docs.erp.net/webclient/layouts-and-views/concepts/permissions-and-dependencies.html)

 ![picture](../pictures/customizeview.png)